ReDFoX43rus/robotsv2/README.md

 # ESP32 Robots (& IoT) Framework

-This framework is on development state right now
+This framework is on develop state right now

 ### Purposes:
 * Make different kinds of robots (and RC models such as quadrocopters)